lrnv/Copulas.jl/joss/paper.md

 Copulas are standard tools in probability and statistics, with a wide range of applications from biostatistics, finance or medicine, to fuzzy logic, global sensitivity and broader analysis.
 A few standard theoretical references on the matter are [@joe1997], [@nelsen2006], [@joe2014], and [@durantePrinciplesCopulaTheory2015].

 The Julia package `Copulas.jl` brings most standard copula-related features into native Julia: random number generation, density and distribution function evaluations, fitting, construction of multivariate models through Sklar's theorem, and many more related functionalities.
-Copulas being fundamentally distributions of random vectors, we fully comply with the [`Distributions.jl`](https://github.com/JuliaStats/Distributions.jl) API [@djl1; @djl2], the Julian standard for implementation of random variables and random vectors.
+Since copulas can combine arbitrary univariate distributions to form distributions of multivariate random vectors, we fully comply with the [`Distributions.jl`](https://github.com/JuliaStats/Distributions.jl) API [@djl1; @djl2], the Julian standard for implementation of random variables and random vectors.
 This compliance allows interoperability with other packages based on this API such as, e.g., [`Turing.jl`](https://github.com/TuringLang/Turing.jl) [@turing] and several others.

 # Statement of need

 The R package `copula` [@r_copula_citation1; @r_copula_citation2; @r_copula_citation3; @r_copula_citation4] is the gold standard when it comes to sampling, estimating, or simply working around dependence structures.
 However, in other languages, the available tools are not as developed and/or not as recognized.
 We bridge the gap in the Julian ecosystem with this Julia-native implementation.
-Due to the very flexible type system in Julia, our code expressiveness and tidiness will increase its usability and maintainability in the long-run.
+Due to the very flexible type system in Julia, our code's expressiveness and tidiness will increase its usability and maintainability in the long-run.
 Type-stability allows sampling in arbitrary precision without requiring more code, and Julia's multiple dispatch yields most of the below-described applications.

 There are competing packages in Julia, such as [`BivariateCopulas.jl`](https://github.com/AnderGray/BivariateCopulas.jl) [@BivariateCopulas] which only deals with a few models in bivariate settings but has very nice graphs, or [`DatagenCopulaBased.jl`](https://github.com/iitis/DatagenCopulaBased.jl) [@DatagenCopulaBased_1; @DatagenCopulaBased_2; @DatagenCopulaBased_3; @DatagenCopulaBased_4], which only provides sampling and does not have exactly the same models as `Copulas.jl`.
 While not fully covering out both of these package's functionality (mostly because the three projects chose different implementation paths), `Copulas.jl` brings, as a key feature, the compliance with the broader ecosystem.
 The following table provides a feature comparison between the three: